MarcoSutti/HZLS/README.md

 MATLAB implementation of the Hager–Zhang line-search technique.

 Line search by Hager and Zhang, which uses the approximate Wolfe conditions.

+This code was originally included in the RMGLS package, see [here](https://yareta.unige.ch/home/detail/833fad78-f35c-497c-b282-c62cae3172c9).
+We decided to make this new version available independently of the RMGLS code.

 This MATLAB version of the Hager–Zhang bracketing has been implemented by following the existing Julia code available at: https://julianlsolvers.github.io/LineSearches.jl/stable/index.html

 ## Main scripts